Sustainability

 Blue Patch Membership

-As a member of Blue Patch we are taking part in their learning programme and aim to measure and reduce the carbon footprint of our business and address its wider environmental impact.
+As a member of Blue Patch we are taking part in their CO2 Reduction course to learn how to measure and reduce the carbon footprint of our business and address its wider environmental impact.

-We will be researching the provenance of our materials and the impact of the processes, packaging and logistics that we use, as well as exploring ways to reduce any waste generated.
+We are researching the provenance of our materials and the impact of the processes, packaging and logistics that we use, as well as exploring ways to reduce any waste generated.

 - The Love Heartwood website is hosted on a green server that runs on renewable wind power.